raspberrypilearning/astro-pi-guide/sensors/movement.md

     print("pitch %s roll %s yaw %s" % (pitch, roll, yaw))
 ```

-1. Move the Astro Pi around in your hand and you should see the numbers changing.
+1. Move the Pi around in your hand and you should see the numbers changing.
 See if you can just make one axis change by moving only in the pitch direction for example.
 Do this for all three axes.
 Press `Ctrl - C` to stop the program.

 ## Display orientation on the LED matrix